wp-slimstat/wp-slimstat/readme.txt

 * Bounce rate percentages are now even more accurate
 * Geolocalization: updated the information in the CSV file included (August 2010).
 Go to Options > Maintenance > Reset Ip-to-Countries.
 Then deactivate/reactivate WP SlimStat to import the new file.

-= 2.0.8 =
-* WP SlimStat speaks German!
-Thank you [Digo](http://www.showhypnose.org/blog/)!
-* Added a new option to some metrics to access more detailed information about hits and visits
-* Added more options to show statistics and metrics on your website.
-See the [How-to Guide](http://lab.duechiacchiere.it/index.php?topic=2.0#post_displaymetrics) for further details
-* Now it detects if you are using HTTPS in your admin pages (thank you Tuxicoman)
-* In order to avoid conflicts with Lightbox and friends, you can now "mark" specific links to ignore.
-See the [How-to Guide](http://lab.duechiacchiere.it/index.php?topic=2.msg2#post_avoidconflicts) for further details
-* Fixed a bug in calculating some percentages
-* Reorganized the 'Raw Data' section
-* Changed the extension of WP SlimStat Custom Reports from .php to .txt, so that it won't appear in your Plugins page anymore

-= 2.0.7 =
-* Added an option to let you choose if you want WP SlimStat to add a separate admin menu, or keep it integrate with Wordpress' menus
-* Now you can display a lot of metrics on your website.
-See the [How-to Guide](http://lab.duechiacchiere.it/index.php?topic=2.0)
-* Fixed a conflict between WP SlimStat and WP SlimStat Dashboard Widgets
-* Fixed a bug that prevented the autoupdate of Browscap to run periodically
-* Fixed a possible XSS vulnerability when parsing filters (thank you Nadav)
-* Some graphic fine-tuning to adapt the layout to the new admin interface and colors
-* Geolocalization: updated the information in the CSV file included (July 2010)

 == Localization ==

 Wp-SlimStat is fully localizable.
 Everything can be translate in your language